Skip to main content

 • Appeals received after the deadline.
 The Trust will ensure that appeals are heard as soon as reasonably practicable and, where possible, before the start of the academic year.

-In all cases parents will be given at least 14 days’ written notice of an appeal hearing.
-For written submissions, parents will be provided with a timetable.
+In all cases parents will be given at least 10 school days’ written notice of an appeal hearing.

-Before making an appeal, please read the information in the appeals pack as this explains the appeals procedures and provides some information about the admissions process, waiting lists, frequently asked questions, and statistics.
+Before making an appeal, please read the information in the Appeals Guide and FAQ (available in the Downloads section below).
+This document includes information about the admissions process and waiting list, some frequently asked questions and statistics, and details of the appeals procedures.

 In-Year

-Our academy is currently full in each year group.
-Parents can apply for their child to join the waiting list; details of how to do this can be found on the Admissions page under the heading In-year admissions.
+The academy is currently full in each year group.
+Parents can apply for their child to join the waiting list; details of how to do this can be found on the Admissions page under the heading In-Year admissions.

-Before you can make an appeal you must first have applied to the Academy for a place and/or have completed an In-Year Application Form for the local authority.
-Once you have received a letter advising you that a place cannot be offered, you can then proceed to make an appeal for our academy if you wish to.
+Before you can make an appeal, you must first have applied to the academy for a place and have completed a recent In-Year Application Form for the local authority.
+Once you have received a letter advising you that a place cannot be offered, you can then proceed to make an appeal for the academy if you wish to.

 To submit an appeal, please complete the in year appeals form here.